MakotoTheKnight/codeschool-intellij/README.md

 http://astonj.com/tech/vim-for-ruby-rails-and-a-sexy-theme/

-The theme here is geared towards IntelliJ IDEA use, and is recommended for users who prefer a dark IDE background.
+The theme here is geared towards IntelliJ IDEA use, and is recommended for users of the Darcula skin, or those that prefer dark themes in general.

 Things to keep in mind:

- - Vim is a lot more liberal with its code style denoters, so we can't get different colored return types in Java yet.
  - This is **heavily** geared towards a Java/JSP developer; bugs likely exist for your language of choice.
- - Bugs likely exist regardless.
-Patches are welcome and desirable.
- - This theme goes (very!) well with Darcula.
  - This has not been tested with any of the other JetBrains IDEs.
 Breakage or incompatibility *may* arise.